rndm-com/rndm-render-plugin-firebase/readme.md

 ## Usage

 The Firebase Plugin includes a number of Components to be accessed within your application.
-Some of these components are JSON describables, whilst others are created to allow integration with the Firebase system.
+Some of these components are JSON describable, whilst others are created to allow integration with the Firebase system.

 ### Components